dre32722/dre32722.github.io/assets/handsonlabs/exploretheapis-1.md

 <img src="./img/swagger5.PNG" />

-Note the example value - this is useful when using other tools such as Postman.
+Note the example value - this is useful to copy/paste when using other tools such as Postman.
+Click the "Try It Out" button

 <img src="./img/swagger6.PNG" />

-Click the "Try It Out" button

 <img src="./img/swagger7.PNG" />